Debate night: La Russa says Mercedes 'clueless' to swing 3-0 - WTMJ

 The 76-year-old Hall of Fame manager said he was yelling for Mercedes to take.
 Instead, the rookie drove the 47-mph eephus pitch deep to center for his sixth homer — and touched off yet another debate about baseball’s unwritten rules.

-The 28-year-old Mercedes has been one of baseball’s biggest surprises so far this year, and the designated hitter was back in the Chicago lineup for Tuesday night’s game at Minnesota.
+The 28-year-old Mercedes has been one of baseball’s biggest surprises so far this year.
 He hit a major league-best .364 with 25 RBIs over his first 36 games.

 “I’m going to play like that.
 I’m Yermín.
-I can’t be another person because if I’m changing, everything is going to (be) changing,” Mercedes said.
+I can’t be another person because if I’m changing, everything is going to (be) changing,” Mercedes said before Tuesday night’s game.
 “Everything was good.
 Some of my teammates just talked with me.
 Just be relaxed, everything was good, everything was good, just do you.
 We’re good.”

 Mercedes’ swing put the spotlight back on lingering questions about how the game should be played, with a new wave of players challenging what is regarded as proper on-field decorum.
 While bat flipping was once frowned upon in the sport, it has now almost become just another part of the game.